 - A student must ask the record custodian of Baker College to amend a record.
 In doing so, the student will identify the part of the record that is to be changed and specify why it is believed to be inaccurate, misleading, or in violation of the student's privacy or other rights. - 2.
 Baker College may comply with the request or may determine that it is not appropriate to comply.
 If it is determined that the record will not be changed, Baker College will notify the student of the decision and advise him/her of his/her right to a hearing to challenge the information believed to be inaccurate, misleading, or in violation of the student's rights. - 3.
 Upon request, Baker College will arrange for a hearing and notify the student, reasonably in advance, of the date, place, and time of the hearing. - 4.
 The hearing will be conducted by an objective hearing officer, who may be an official of the institution.
 The student shall be afforded a full and fair opportunity to present evidence relevant to the issues raised in the original request to amend the student's educational record.
 The student may be assisted by one or more individuals, including an attorney.
 The cost will be paid by the student. - 5.
 Baker College will prepare a written decision based solely on the evidence presented at the hearing.
 The decision will include a summary of the evidence and the reasons for the decision. - 6.
-If Baker College determines that the challenged information is not inaccurate, misleading, or in violation of the student's right to privacy, it will notify the student that he/she has a right to place in the record a statement commenting on the challenged information and/or a statement setting forth reasons for disagreeing with the decision. - 7.
-The statement will be maintained as part of the student's educational record as long as the contested portion is maintained.
+If Baker College determines that the challenged information is not inaccurate, misleading, or in violation of the student's right to privacy, it will notify the student that he/she has a right to place in the record a statement commenting on the challenged information and/or a statement setting forth reasons for disagreeing with the decision.

+- 7. The statement will be maintained as part of the student's educational record as long as the contested portion is maintained.
 If Baker College discloses the contested portion of the record, it must also disclose the statement. - 8.
 If Baker College determines that the information is inaccurate, misleading, or in violation of the student's right to privacy, it will amend the record and notify the student, in writing, that the record has been amended.

-Personal Information Changes
+PERSONAL INFORMATION CHANGES

-In order for Baker College to efficiently and effectively communicate important information to all students, we ask that you review your contact information, which is located in MyBaker under Personal Info.
-It is important that we have the most up-to-date, accurate contact information for our records.
-Please review and edit your information (if necessary) by accessing MyBaker: Loginwithyour Bakerusername and password, and choose Personal Info > Biographical Info > Edit, if you need to change your contact information.
-All email correspondence shall be sent to the e-mail address issued by Baker College (the address ending in "@ baker.edu").
+In order for Baker College to efficiently and effectively communicate important information to all students, we ask that you review and edit your contact information regularly, which is located here at My.Baker.edu.
+Login with your Baker User ID and password, click on the silhouette in the upper right corner and choose the Personal Info. link below it.
+There you will have the option to EDIT information.
+It is important that we have the most up-to-date contact information for our records.

-Michigan Statute Regarding College Transcripts
+All communication from the College will be sent to your Baker College issued email address (the address ending in "@baker.edu").

+MICHIGAN STATUTE REGARDING COLLEGE TRANSCRIPTS